core-wg/coap-pm/draft-ietf-core-coap-pm.md

 In this way the other CoAP endpoints become aware that the measurement cannot be executed in that case.

+It is RECOMMENDED to insert the option immediately before the transmission in order to avoid unexpected behavior in case of retransmissions.
+Further details about the the accuracy of the measurements can be found in {{RFC9506}}.

-The fixed number of packets to create the Q bit (or C bit) signal is predefined: its value is configured from the beginning for all the CoAP endpoints, as also mentioned in {{MaO}}.
+The fixed number of packets to create the Q bit signal is predefined: its value is configured from the beginning for all the CoAP endpoints, as also mentioned in {{MaO}}.

 It is worth mentioning that in some specific circumstances, e.g. CoAP clients